brenodss/brenodss/README.md

                                           - 📫 How to reach me **brenondss@gmail.com**

 <h3 align="center">About me</h3>
+  Passionate gamer :joystick: and addicted to fantasy and science fiction books :open_book:.

 <p align="left">

-I went through environmental engineering and computer engineering courses, and that's when I got in touch with programming.
-I changed my plans and I moved to trybe.
+  Studied computer engineering for 2 years when i got in touch with programming and realize how fun and pleasure is for me to put great ideas into real solutions.
+That's where i changed my plans and I moved to trybe.

 **About trybe**

+**Where i became happy studying what i like :)**

   Here at trybe I was taught about very rich values, learned to work as a team with agile methodologies, exercise creativity, innovation and abstract complex problems into practical solutions.
 I also learned soft skills about leadership, collaboration and negotiation, and also plenty more hard skills.
 </p>

 <h3 align="center">Connect with me:</h3>